W-Net-AI/LISP-CV/Readme.md

 If you want to know if a function has been wrapped and is available, do a search for the C++ function name in the examples.lisp folder.
 All functions are documented and all have the C++ function declarations above the Lisp one.
-Some function names aren't well defined but you can do a search for the class names i.e To find the Lisp equivelant of the Matrix Expressions "*" , "/", "+" or "-" operators just do a search for MatExpr in the examples.lisp file.
+Some function names aren't well defined but you can do a search for the C++ class name i.e To find the Lisp equivelant of the Matrix Expressions "*" , "/", "+" or "-" operators just do a search for MatExpr in the examples.lisp file.
+Learning how to search this file will help answer a lot of questions about this Library and put incrediple amounts of code snippets right at your fingertips.
+Every function provided in this library has an example program associated with it and all of the names of the examples are formatted as <function-name>-example.

 You can also learn how to use the library by comparing the OpenCV C++ tutorials